TheRobotStudio/V1.0-Dexhand/README.md

 To finish 3d prints to a high standard requires a fine sandpaper or emery board.

+The amazon links below will open to product pages that are related to building high quality robots.
+Please consider buying via the Amazon links where available to help fund the robot development.

 Diamond coated steel nail files are a handy tool: https://amzn.to/3VBBsOX

 Though my favourite diamond file is actually intended for maintaining whetstones, just a nice big expanse of diamond to use :-)